Gonciarov/instagram_clone/README.md

 # Bugs found

 - 'Sign up with FB' button does not work on Heroku, on my way to fix it
+- Need to connect the app to AWS in future